EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 using several programs in different steps.
 If we write our software in a way which provides such an interoperable command line interface - we will be able to integrate it with other command line tools to automate and speed up our work.

+### Version control tools

+Version control means knowing what changes were made to your code, when and by who - promoting code ownership, responsibility and credit.
+When combined with software sharing and collaborative platforms such as GitHub or GitLab, it provides backup facilities for your code, code publication and sharing, facilitates teamwork and discussions around software and design decisions, and speeds up collabortion on shared code by allowing edits by more than one person at a time.

 ...
 TODO: other tools and practices